rna-oop/2425-m1-geniomhe-group-6/lab1/README.md

 This object diagram portrays the example found in [here](./lab1.pdf).
 It shows the following objects:

-This object diagram portrays the example found in [here](./lab1.pdf).
-It shows the following objects:

-This object diagram portrays the example found in [here](./lab1.pdf).
-It shows the following objects:

 | object      | class          | description |
 |------------|---------------|-------------|